Guide

 Many of the most common problems landlords experience can be prevented, or at least reduced, by carrying out regular maintenance and periodic inspections and establishing clear lines of communication with tenants.
 But of course, no matter how well prepared you are, you can’t eliminate the risk of things going wrong entirely.

-Here, we take a look at the biggest risks landlords are likely to face when it comes to their rental properties and share our top tips for protecting your investment from the most common and costly claims.
+Here, we reveal the biggest risks landlords are likely to face when it comes to their rental properties based on our analysis of claims data from 2020-2024, and share our top tips for protecting your investment from the most common and costly claims in 2025.

-‘Escape of water’ is consistently the most common claim we see at Total Landlord and is also the most common reason why landlords make an insurance claim across the UK.
-‘Escape of water’ is defined as ‘when water has entered the property by the mains water supply and caused damage’.
-It usually refers to a leak within the property that is caused by something like a burst pipe, a faulty washing machine or a leaking toilet.
+‘Escape of water’, as leaks from burst pipes and plumbing issues are known in the insurance industry, is consistently the most common claim we see at Total Landlord and also the most common reason why landlords make an insurance claim across the UK.
+Defined as ‘when water has entered the property by the mains water supply and caused damage’, it usually refers to a leak within the property that is caused by something like a burst pipe, a faulty washing machine or a leaking toilet.
 Even a small leak can cause significant damage, leading to flooding and mould.
-The highest claim we ever paid out for escape of water was for £145,855 after a slow leak underneath a bath rotted the flooring in a building.
+The highest claim we ever paid out for escape of water was for £187,207 when water leaked from a pipe under the floor in the tenant’s bathroom, resulting in damage so severe that the wooden flooring throughout the property had to be removed, along with the entire kitchen.

 Around one in three escape of water claims at Total Landlord are due to a burst pipe, and this can be expensive and time-consuming to fix.
-The average claim for burst pipes at Total Landlord was £2,596 between 2019 and 2023, but recent figures from the British Association of Insurers show that the average cost of weather-related home insurance claims for burst pipes was £9.300.
+The average claim for burst pipes at Total Landlord has climbed steadily over the last few years, from £2,844 in 2020 to £7,501 in 2024.
+Figures from the British Association of Insurers show that the average cost of weather-related home insurance claims for burst pipes was £9.300 in 2021, highlighting the impact of extreme weather.
 A severe snap of cold weather can lead to a surge in claims – the ‘Beast from the East’ in 2018 led to a tenfold increase in pipe claims compared to the previous year.

 Top tips to reduce the risk of burst pipes